 - Duplicate detection

-In the first step of the process, the employee uploads a photo of the receipt into the expense management software as a proof of purchase.
-When this image is captured with a camera, the colors aren’t perfect: the white background of a receipt actually features a lot of small variations, which only appear distinctly visible when zoomed in.
+In the first step of the process, the employee uploads a photo of the receipt into the expense management software as proof of purchase.
+When this image is captured with a camera, the colors aren’t perfect: the white background of a receipt features a lot of small variations, which only appear distinctly visible when zoomed in.

 In the close-up of the receipt above you can see that the background is not ‘smooth’, with different tones of colors, and with many small ‘speckles’ which we call ‘image noise’.

-When images are tampered using image editing software (like Photoshop), such tampering may leave subtle traces in an image, which would not naturally occur when a picture is taken.
+When images are tampered with using image editing software (like Photoshop), such tampering may leave subtle traces in an image, which would not naturally occur when a picture is taken.